edgesoft/upload-controller/README.md

 ## Usage
 The files passed to the uploadController is an instance of FileList.
-You can choose to pass `onProgress`, `onEnd` if you want to track the file upload. `serverParams` is optional and will posted to the server along with the file. `callbackParams` is optional and will be passed to onProgress and onEnd.
+You can choose to pass `onProgress`, `onEnd` if you want to track the file upload. `serverParams` is optional and will posted to the server along with the file.
+The `serverParams` must be an array of key, value. `callbackParams` is optional and will be passed to onProgress and onEnd.

-- `onProgress`- object {percentComplete, callbackParams}  will be passed. callbackParams will contain undefined if not passed to uploadController
+- `onProgress`- object `{percentComplete, callbackParams}`  will be passed. `callbackParams` will contain undefined if not passed to uploadController
 - `onEnd` - same as onProgress except that percentComplete will not be in the callback